GIXLabs/TECHIN514_W25/Lab6_enclosure_design/README.md

 Welcome to the enclosure design lab.
-You'll make a simple enclosure for your PCB, similar to the example.
+You'll make a simple enclosure for the sample PCB.

 To transfer data from the PCB program into Fusion we'll use a STEP file which is a common format for 3D interchange that will maintain geometry and dimensions and works for multi-part assemblies.
 For the PCB you can export a STEP file from KiCAD (recommended to try this yourself) or just use the STEP file in the repository.